Today I received an email from The Princes Trust which really made me think……

 “The Prince’s Trust Macquarie Youth Index, released yesterday, shows that the number of young people who don’t feel in control of their lives has increased by more than one third.
 One in five young people even think their lives will amount to nothing, no matter how hard they try.”

-With the plethora of resources we have relating to empowerment, confidence and mental health….HOW has this figure increased?
+With the plethora of resources we have relating to empowerment, confidence and mental health it left me wondering, how has this figure increased?

-I’m not about to start spouting that Yoga is the answer (it can form part of the answer, of course but I don’t think JUST practicing Yoga solves child anxiety like this – there’s more here, it’s about how these children view the world and learn about the world on a daily basis, through what they see happening around them)
+I’m not about to start spouting that Yoga is the answer (it can form part of the answer, of course, but I don’t think JUST practicing Yoga solves child anxiety like this ) There’s more to this, it’s about how these children are viewing the world and hearing about the world on a daily basis.

-My mind is whirring as I’m writing this, this is something I am passionate about and is very worthy of analysis/discussion…
+My mind is whirring as I’m writing this.
+Mindset is something I am passionate about and therefore I have to analyse and discuss this.

-In todays modern world where information is more readily available than EVER before, and so many opportunities to learn literally anything, how do children foresee themselves as not being able to do anything meaningful?
-Is it underwhelm; have they not been shown the unlimited opportunities in the world today?
-Or are they overwhelmed; struggling to see where they fit in and feeling insignificant/helpless?
+In today’s modern world information is more readily available than EVER before.
+There are so many opportunities to learn literally anything!
+How do children foresee themselves as not being able to do anything meaningful?
+Is it underwhelm? have they not been shown the unlimited opportunities available in the world today?
+Or are they overwhelmed?
+Struggling to see where they can fit into 7 billion humans and feeling insignificant?
 It has to be one of the two and both require very different solutions.
 (Maybe I’ll do a separate blog on this)

-This report was done in the UK, not a third world country remember.
-We have free healthcare and a generous benefits system to support people temporarily when they get into difficulty as well as free support and help to enter work placements in almost every industry sector – there are no shortage of opportunities.
+This report was done in the UK, not a third world country.
+We have free healthcare and a generous benefits system to support people temporarily when they get into difficulty.
+Even support and help to enter work placements in almost every industry sector – there are no shortage of opportunities.

 This makes me think that there are either assumptions being made that they will follow in the footsteps of their parents (and they are not keen on that prospect), or that they are hearing that they won’t be any good (at something/anything).
-Many children won’t be connecting the fact their parents may have made huge personal sacrifices to raise them instead of following what they wanted to do in life and their career (of their own choice).
-Also there seems to still be this framework throughout schools that the goal is to be good at everything as opposed to having areas of excellence balanced by areas of “must try harder” – THAT phrase “must try harder” what is that about?
+Many children won’t be realising that their parents may have made huge personal sacrifice to raise them.
+Instead of following what they wanted to do before children, they made a choice to raise them.
+Also there is this framework throughout schools that the goal is to be good at everything.
+Rather then having areas of excellence balanced out by areas of disinterest, we are flagging areas of disinterest as “must try harder” – the phrase “must try harder” what is that about?

 My question is this: As an adult are you good at everything?